Broken Hope: History

 and in April 2002, it was reported by Jeremy Wagner that after the state of Broken Hope had been limbo for about a year, they had disbanded.

 In a 2007 interview, Wagner explained that several factors, including band dysfunction and a lack of support in Europe from Metal Blade, contributed to the split.
 Wagner added that the band members had met "face to face" for the first time in five years and discussed a possible reunion.

 On January 20, 2010, vocalist Joe Ptacek committed suicide.
 He was 37 years old.

 The band reunited in 2012 with returning members Shaun Glass and Jeremy Wagner, and new members Mike Miczek and Damian Leski, playing a North American tour with Obituary, Decrepit Birth, Jungle Rot, and Encrust.

 Omen of Disease was released September 27, 2013 via Century Media Records.

 Former band drummer, Ryan Stanek, died in Wisconsin on March 1, 2015 from a heart attack.
 He was 42 years old.

-Broken Hope's newest album titled Mutilated and Assimilated was released on June 23, 2017.
+Broken Hope's seventh album titled Mutilated and Assimilated was released on June 23, 2017.